There are several considerations you may factor in when deciding which EV charger to buy, including

-When you buy an electric vehicle of plug-in hybrid electric vehicle, you’ll get a portable charger with it.
+When you buy an electric vehicle or a plug-in hybrid electric vehicle, you’ll get a portable charger with it.
 However, most of the time, it’s not as powerful as you’d like.
 An EV charger’s power is measured in amps, and chargers range from 12 amps to 48 amps.
 Naturally, the more amps, the faster your electric vehicle charges.

 In addition, if a more powerful charger comes standard with your car, you will probably still need to install a 240-volt outlet in your garage or near where you park the car.
-It pays to do some research on your car’s charging needs, because you want to be able to achieve a full charge overnight, if necessary, but you also don’t want to spend more than you need.
+It pays to do some research on your car’s charging needs because you want to be able to achieve a full charge overnight, if necessary, but you also don’t want to spend more than you need.
 If you top up your car every day, a cheaper alternative may be just fine.

 Finally, always ensure the EV charger you buy is safety certified.
 You can always buy an EV charger on the internet, and you may think you’re getting a great deal because it’s cheap.
-However, these items may not meet national standards, and could therefore pose a safety risk to you, your vehicle and your home.
+However, these items may not meet national standards, and could therefore pose a safety risk to you, your vehicle, and your home.
 Only purchase quality products from reputable suppliers, so you know that you’re getting a safe product.